 How OutBurst® Assisted Opening Works

-Simply manually open the blade up to 30 degrees and the patented OutBurst® assisted opening mechanism springs the knife fully open so that you’re good to go.
-The powerful spring also holds the blade securely closed when not in use.
+Simply manually open the blade up to 30 degrees and the patented OutBurst® assisted opening mechanism opens the knife fully so that you’re good to go.
+The powerful assist mechanism also holds the blade securely closed when not in use.

 What happens when you cross art and mechanics?
 You get something that looks like Matthew Lerch.
 Trained initially as a jeweler/watchmaker, he progressed into manufacturing and tool making.
 Now he has a few patents under his belt for innovations, like the Fire Safe®, and has been honored with some prestigious awards including the Buster Warenski award.
 Matt views knives as functional art, as evidenced in his Moxie™ and Blade Show award-winning Endorser™ design.